naren-7117/-3D-Model-product-with-QGIS-and-ODM-/README.md

 Blender Processing

-If you used the ODM processing steps outlined in after processing, download the assets for the textured model :
+If you used the ODM processing steps outlined after processing, download the assets for the textured model :
 Next, fire up Blender, create a new General project, delete the default block, and import the textured model Wavefront OBJ file:

 ![3](https://github.com/naren-7117/3d/assets/128035374/1a8b7be4-8db8-4d54-9779-03da255e6532)